Nutrition solutions to major health challenges

 Unfortunately, no. A high quality nutrition plan, however, has been shown to slow the progression of the disease.
 Our goal is to arrest it early, turning it into a chronic and manageable condition rather than a life threatening disease.
 Additionally, cognitive stimuli and patterns such as those used in cooking and meal prep also have been shown to improve symptoms and reduce memory loss.

-New clients may register here for a free 30-minute initial consultation.
+New clients may register here.
 Meet Marty via Zoom.

 Current clients may schedule your next 50-minute session.